DIY: Hello World / Sessions

 This assignment will not have any models - just views.
 In this assignment you will

-code and figuring out how to read and adapt sample code.
+be looking at the dj4e-samples code and figuring out how to read and adapt sample code.

 You should make sure to get the latest updates by doing the following: